mulesoft-consulting/RTFonGCP/README.md

 ### **STEP 4**: Create Worker VMs

-- Now we will create 2 worker VMs following the same steps as the controller vm will some small changes.
+Now we will create 2 worker VMs following the same steps as the controller vm will some small changes.

 - Click **CREATE INSTANCE**

-    **Name:** `rtf-worker` or unique name
+    **Name:** `rtf-worker1` or unique name

     **Region:** `select same region as subnet created`